pip-services/pip-services-docs/content/en/toolkit/recipes/redis/_index.md

   </tr>
   <tr>
     <td>RedisLock</td>
-    <td>Distributed lock that is implemented based on the Redis in-memory database.</td>
+    <td>Distributed lock that is implemented based on a Redis in-memory database.</td>
   </tr>
 </table>